Overview

 Requirements

-The LiveKit turn detector is designed for use inside an AgentSession and also requires an STT model.
-If you're using a realtime model you must include a separate STT model to use the LiveKit turn detector plugin.
+The text turn detector is designed for use inside an AgentSession and also requires an STT model.
+If you're using a realtime model, you must include a separate STT model to use this detector.

 LiveKit recommends also using the Silero VAD plugin for maximum performance, but you can rely on your STT plugin's endpointing instead if you prefer.